google/esh/README.md

     This is not an officially supported Google product

-# Early Bringup
+# Embedded Shell

 Implementation of a `bare-metal shell`.
 Can be used for early bringup of embedded platforms or for the purposes of learning and research.
+Detailed documentation available in [docs/00-getting-sarted.md](docs/00-getting-sarted.md).

 ## Install Dependencies